DCollinsOwuor/H1N1pdm09_and_H3N2_virus_genome_assembly_and_global_dataset_collation/README.md

 Reference-based assembly of 10 Kenyan paired end read data to evaluate utility of the BWA assembler for genome assembly.
 The **assembly.sh** script was used to: count number of raw reads, trim raw reads, map trimmed reads to reference, sort, merge, and index the reads and perform a final alignment.

 	a.
-Assembly output files - small file sizes only:
+Assembly output files - small output files only:

 		1_Total_raw_reads - Total number of raw reads;
 		2_Total_raw_paired_reads - Total number of raw paired reads;